 Prereq: HVA110; HVA120; HVA140.
+(2 lec/2 lab) 3 sem hrs

 HVA 250 Residential Hydronic Technology

 This course presents an in-depth study in hydronic technologies and the operation of hydronic heating systems and their components.
 Students receive hands-on experience in installing, troubleshooting, and repairing hydronic heating systems.
 Topics will include heating systems, heat distributing units, and piping.